This blog may contain affiliate links. Read our disclosure policy for more info.

 Of course, you won’t just spot Blue whales and many of the sightseeing tours also look for pods of dolphins, Humpback whales, Sperm whales, and more!

-The best places to do tours is in Mirissa and Hikkaduwa on the southwest coastline, and Trincomalee on the east coast.
+The best places to do tours are in Mirissa and Hikkaduwa on the southwest coastline and Trincomalee on the east coast.
+Tours start from $65 USD and at certain times of the year, they guarantee you’ll see whales or dolphins.

 You can browse a range of whale watching tours in Mirissa, Hikkaduwa or Trincomalee online in advance to secure the best tour!